Episodes

 Read the rest of this entry »

 Two pastors thinking out loud about the upcoming Gospel reading.
-This episode is devoted to the Gospel reading for the Third Sunday in Lent, Luke 11:14–28.
+This episode is devoted to the Gospel reading for St. Peter & St. Paul, Apostles, Matthew 16:13–19.

 Read the rest of this entry »